Most individuals who would benefit from hearing aids never get them. Many

 reaching the microphone and adjust amplification accordingly.
 Most hearing

-aids also come with an option that lets wearers manually control volume.
+aids also include an option that lets wearers manually control volume.

-Feedback cancellation reduces the likelihood of getting that whistling
+Feedback cancellation reduces the incidence of whistling or squealing coming

-its own speaker.
+from its own speaker.
 More expensive models often have more sophisticated

-controls for this feature, but even a modestly priced hearing aid should have some
+controls for this feature, but even modestly priced hearing aids should

-Multiple processing channels allow a hearing aid to divide up sound processing
+Multiple processing channels allow a hearing aid to divide sound processing

 into separate frequency regions.
-This allows for more flexibility for
+This facilitates more flexibility for

-programming the hearing aid specifically to take into account a user's different degrees of hearing
+programming the hearing aid to take into account different degrees of hearing

 loss at different frequencies.
 In general, the more channels, the more

 advanced the aid, both in terms of performance and price.
 But even fairly

-low-priced hearing aids provide processing in at least a few
+low-priced hearing aids provide processing in at least a few separate channels,

 getting feedback.
 The coils in the hearing aid pick up the signal from

-the phone in the form of a magnetic field put out by the phone.
+the phone in the form of a magnetic field transmitted by the phone.
 This

-feature

-now is used with many other forms of assisted living technologies,
+feature is now used with many other forms of assisted living technologies,

-such as TV and audio equipment listening systems.
-Many ITE models come with
+such as listening systems for TVs and audio equipment.
+Many ITE models